awayawm/event-ticket-sales/README.md

 * ~~update admin urls to /admin/ticket/create etc.~~
 * ~~load config from file if env var is present otherwise load sample data in project~~
 * interceptor requires session.loggedIn to be true for certain pages
+* braintree and ticket, Confirmatiom view
+* comp tickets (you select a ticket and enter an name, email address, phone)